barboraplasovska/StudyBuddies/README.md

 ## Acknowledgments

 We thank our professors and peers for their support and feedback throughout this project.
-A special thanks to [organization/university] for providing the resources to bring StudyBuddies to life.
+A special thanks to EPITA for providing the resources to bring StudyBuddies to life.

 ## License